Why Don’t We All Become Anarchists?

 The pattern remains invariant: the larger kind of cell is definitely more complex in structure.
 If life forms prior to the bacterial stage had survived, then we’d see an even more anarchic organization, with little or no structure.
 Note that cells are “complex systems” in the sense that they are made of organic molecules; those are the basic building blocks of the cellular system, the molecules, just as the basic building blocks of a galaxy are the stars.

-We enlarge the magnification now, to observe some species of animals.
+We zoom out now, to observe some species of animals.
 Do you think that the same pattern would be observed there, too?
 Well?
-What’s your guess???
+Guess!

 Finally we reach the kinds of complex systems in the realm of biology that correspond exactly to our subject: animal societies.
 Humans, of course, are also animals from a biological standpoint, and their society is a “society of animals”.
 (Granted, some of us, besides biologically, are also “animals” figuratively, but let us ignore this for now.)
 But we won’t examine human societies here, because we reviewed their development (however superficially) from hunter-gatherers to the present state, in the introduction.
 Let’s see examples of other kinds of societies.